ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Methods name syntax

-ALl methods mentioned in the git commit message should use the **#** sign inbetween the class name and the method name.
+All methods mentioned in the git commit message should use the **#** sign inbetween the class name and the method name.
 And example of a properly named method:

 ```
 MarkerCollection#has()